 Before coming to NYU I studied a BA in Economics and a BA in Political Science at ITAM in Mexico City and worked as an analyst for the Public Finance and Infrastructure team at Evercore Partners and as an independent consultant.
-In my free time I enjoy watching baseball (I’m an avid Mets fan) and football and discovering new international cuisines.
+In my free time I enjoy watching baseball and football (I’m an avid NY Mets and KC Chiefs fan) and discovering new international cuisines.

 You can contact me at firstname.lastname@example.org